 In the past I’ve found this time of year a particularly challenging one for maintaining my practice and staying centred in amongst all the activity.
 I’m sure many can relate to that.
 This year, the challenge is in ‘being there’ for my friends and family in Australia when I’m on the other side of the world.
 As always, I will turn to my spiritual practice and that quiet inner guide that always has the answer, when I can be quiet and still long enough to hear it.

 As Christmas moves ever closer, I’m bringing forward the reflective process I normally save for the ‘post-Christmas pause’.
-I find myself being able to reflect more deeply on what this time of year is really all about – love and gratitude.
+I find myself being able to reflect more deeply on what this time of year is really all about for me – love and gratitude.
 Plain and simple.
 Gifts, feasts, parties and decorations are all wonderful parts of the celebration but ultimately it’s about spending time with and sharing with the people we love, acknowledging the gifts in our lives, and hopefully finding ways to bring a little light and love to the lives of those that have not had our good fortune.

 So here are some questions I’m posing to myself to connect with the essence of Christmas and to reflect on what I’d like to bring to the fresh new year that’s fast coming our way (oh I do love a new year!):